-The SMEC Integrated Services Program, with classrooms in FY20 located at the Old Rochester Regional High School in Mattapoisett and Dartmouth High School in Dartmouth, serves students in grades 9-12 with significant social and language delays and autism spectrum disorders.
+The SMEC Integrated Services Program II, located at the Old Rochester Regional High School in Mattapoisett, serves students in grades 9-12 with significant social and language delays and autism spectrum disorders.
 It provides a continuum of services for students who have been deemed by their IEP teams to require a substantially separate classroom with a small staff/student ratio at the high school level.
 Services are provided by a special education teacher, paraprofessionals, an occupational therapist, physical therapist, BCBA consultant, school adjustment counselor and a speech language pathologist.
 School year and part-time summer programming options are available.